 - Cost: $20 for a quart of high-quality, bright white paint.

 3. New laminate flooring

-4. New, modern overhead fan
+4. New, modern ceiling fan with light

 5. New wall color.

 The under-cabinet walls behind the stove and sink got a pop of color.
 We skipped the primer because we’d just painted the room.